 Tennessee Student Assistance Awards are to provide non-repayable financial assistance to financially needy undergraduate students who are residents of Tennessee and are enrolled, or accepted for enrollment, at a public or an eligible non-public postsecondary educational institution in Tennessee.
 Students must be enrolled at least half-time.
 Based on funding, first priority is given to U.S. citizens.
 Maximum award amounts are determined by the TSAC Board of Directors prior to the beginning of the fall term.
 The maximum amount per year is \$4,644 and the minimum per year is \$4,164 for full-time students.
 No student will receive an award greater than the amount of tuition and mandatory fees assessed by the institution attended.
 A student's eligibility is determined in the same manner as is eligibility for a Federal Pell Grant.
-Students must have their Free Application for Federal Student Aid (FAFSA) received by the federal processor by March 1 for the upcoming 08-09 school year.
-However, these funds are limited, so we highly recommend applying by February 20 in order to have your application processed in time for the higher level of funding.
+Students must have their Free Application for Federal Student Aid (FAFSA) received by the federal processor by March 1 for the upcoming school year.
+However, these funds are limited, so we highly recommend applying by February 15 in order to have your application processed in time to receive money from the Tennessee Student Assistance Award Program.

 Tennessee Education Lottery Scholarship (HOPE) is defined as a grant for study at an eligible postsecondary institution that is funded from net proceeds of the state lottery and awarded to students who are enrolled in college courses at eligible postsecondary institutions.
 It is designed to provide financial assistance to qualified college students in pursuit of postsecondary study at an eligible Tennessee public or private institution.
-The award amounts for the HOPE Scholarship are \$3,800 per year for four-year institutions and \$1,900 for two-year institutions:
+The award amounts for the HOPE Scholarship are \$4,000 per year for four-year institutions:

-- Must complete the Free Application for Federal Student Aid (FAFSA).
+- 1. Must complete the Free Application for Federal Student Aid (FAFSA).
 Applications must be received by September 1 for the fall semester, February 1 for the spring and summer semesters.
-Early application is recommended. - Must have been a Tennessee resident for one year by September 1, 2005.
-For students beginning spring and summer terms, residency determined by February 1, 2006. - 3) Dependent children of U.S. military, Tennessee National Guard on active duty, of Department of Defense employees, who maintain Tennessee residency while stationed out-of-state are eligible. - 4) Must be enrolled full-time in one of the Tennessee public or private institutions, unless approved by the Office of Financial Aid.
-Contact the Office of Financial Aid for more details. - Must enroll within 16 months of high school graduation or completion of a home school or GED program.
+Early application is recommended. - 2.
+Must have been a Tennessee resident for one year as of September 1 of the academic year of enrollment. - 3.
+Student must graduate from a Tennessee high school or from a category 1, 2, 3, or 4 private school.
+Categories 1-3 can meet the HOPE requirements based on ACT or GPA.
+Category 4 schools can meet the HOPE requirements by ACT only.

-- Home school students must have been enrolled in an accredited home school program for a minimum of two years prior to graduating. - 7) An entering freshman (High School Class of 2005 and thereafter) must have a minimum of a 21 ACT (980 SAT) or an overall unweighted minimum 3.0 GPA. - 8) Home school graduates must have a minimum 21 ACT (980 SAT). - 9) GED applicants must have a minimum 525 and 21 ACT (980 SAT).
+- 4. Dependent children of U.S. military, Tennessee National Guard on active duty, of Department of Defense employees, who maintain Tennessee residency while stationed out-of-state are eligible. - 5.
+Must be enrolled full-time in one of the Tennessee public or private institutions, unless approved by the Office of Financial Aid.
+Contact the Office of Financial Aid for more details. - 6.
+Must enroll within 16 months of high school graduation or completion of a home school or GED program. - 7.
+Home school students must have been enrolled in an accredited home school program for a minimum of two years prior to graduating.
+Home school criteria is based on the category of the home school.
+Check www.tn.gov/collegepays for more information. - 8.
+An entering freshman (High School Class of 2005 and thereafter) must have a minimum of a 21 ACT (980 SAT) or an overall unweighted minimum 3.0 GPA. - 9.
+GED applicants must have a minimum 525 and 21 ACT (980 SAT).